 Today the vast majority of the Cuillin area is classed as a SSSI (Site of Special Scientific Interest) with a part of it designated as an SPA (Special Protection Area) for various species of birds including the Golden Eagle.
 The MacLeod Estate discharges its obligation to conserve this unique wilderness by undertaking a variety of conservation measures in partnership with other agencies to monitor the Cuillin’s fragile ecosystems and facilitate improvements in the core path access for the general public.

-The mountains can be approached from three sites: from the south by foot or by boat from Elgol; from the Sligachan Hotel to the north; or from Glen Brittle to the west of the mountains.
-Glen Sligachan is one of the most popular routes, dividing as it does the granite of the round-topped Red Hills (sometimes known as the Red Cuillin) to the east from the dark, coarse-grained jagged-edged of the real Cuillin to the west.
-With some 20 Munros between them, these are mountains to be taken seriously.
+The mountains can be approached from three sites: from the south by foot or by boat from Elgol; from the Sligachan Hotel to the north; or from the estate's award-winning Glenbrittle Campsite & Cafe to the west of the mountains.
+Glen Sligachan is one of the most popular routes, dividing as it does the granite of the round-topped Red Hills (sometimes known as the Red Cuillin) to the east from the dark, coarse-grained jagged-edged of the Black Cuillin to the west.
+With some 20 Munros between them, these mountains are the Alps of the UK.

 The Cuillin has inspired countless artists such as William Turner and Sir Walter Scott who described them thus following his visit in 1814: